 The Quality Company Formations Confirmation Statement Service, helps ensure you never miss a deadline, avoiding compulsory strike off, for just £39.99 + VAT a year.
 Customers can sign up to the service by purchasing it from the store on the client portal, and new customers can purchase it through our website under ‘Additional Services’.
 If you would like to know more about the service, you can speak to us today by calling +44 (0)203 984 5389 or by emailing firstname.lastname@example.org.

 What are the consequences of compulsory strike off?

 Company ceases to exist – the main consequence of compulsory strike off is that, once the company has been dissolved, it will cease to exist as a ‘legal person’ and is therefore unable to trade or carry out any of the legal functions of a company.

 Assets – any assets of the dissolved company will be deemed ‘bona vacantia’ and will automatically become the legal property of the Crown.
 This includes any money in the company’s bank account (which will be frozen).

-Personal liability for debts – if a company which has been struck off continues to trade, shareholders and directors are deemed to be trading without the protection of limited liability (i.e. because the limited liability company has ceased to exist).
-As such they can be held personally liable for any debts incurred in the course of business.
+Personal liability for debts – if a company that has been struck off continues to trade, shareholders and directors are deemed to be trading without the protection of limited liability (i.e. because the limited liability company has ceased to exist).
+As such, they can be held personally liable for any debts incurred in the course of business.